US Border Patrol Achieves Higher Productivity and Lower Costs through Training Automation

-A vendor was selected to develop customized software in Visual Basic, using Oracle as the required database.
+A vendor had previously been selected to develop customized software in Visual Basic, using Oracle as the required database.
 This approach meant that the software must be loaded on each computer used by the Border Patrol, and required extensive technical support to load and configure the software.
 After several problems during the final phase of the project, Envisage was hired to analyze the situation and to recommend the best long-term business solution.
 During our analysis, we discovered that the previous vendor used Microsoft Access® instead of Oracle® as the database.
-The U.S. Border Patrol then asked us to take the Visual Basic system and convert it to Oracle.
-In the process of migrating the database from Access to Oracle, we found that the software didn’t work and that the Department of Justice had a nonstandard network.
+The U.S. Border Patrol then asked us to take the Visual Basic® system and convert it to Oracle.
+In the process of migrating the database from Access® to Oracle®, we found that the software didn’t work and that the Department of Justice had a nonstandard network.
 The client then asked Envisage to continue working on the project.

-Our process is a phased methodology that actively involves the client throughout each step.
-Work products in each phase are approved before we proceed to the next phase.
+Envisage developed a solution through a phased methodology that actively involved the client throughout each step.
+Work products in each phase were approved before we proceeding to the next phase.
 Together, with the Border Patrol, we carefully analyzed the issues so we could define the business requirements.
 These requirements were based on a combination of existing business practices and anticipated class management system capabilities.
 Once the requirements were defined (and approved), we suggested a solution that would make the best use of available tools.

 - Secure, centralized database